- Admin A to Z (below)

 CU is committed to maintaining a positive working environment free from discrimination and harassment.
 Employees are required to complete periodic training on discrimination and harassment - here's how.

 The Electronic Personnel Effort Reporting System (ePERS) provides documentation to funding agencies that payroll costs are reasonably congruent with effort expended on sponsored projects.
-Learn more on CU's Accounting and Business Support (ABS) web pages if you really care for the details.
+Learn more on CU's Campus Controller’s Office web pages if you really care for the details.
 Or just complete your ePERS by going to the myCUinfo portal and logging in using your Identikey.
 Click on the CU Resources tab at the top, then "Business Applications" in the navigation menu on the left.
 Click the ePers link.

 Equal employment opportunity and affirmative action